Compliance

 ✅ AI-powered tools handle capture, organization, description, and formatting automatically

-✅ Complement, don't replace existing GRC platforms (Vanta/Drata)
+✅ Can work alongside or replace existing GRC platforms (Vanta/Drata)

 ✅ 190 hours saved annually (95% reduction) for typical SaaS companies